VictorSanborn/Whasoka/README.md

 ![alt text](./Readme_Assets/divider.png)

 An OpenSource project that allows you to combine applications and/or add your own apps to be used.
-The system can be used both as an cloesd enviroment only accessable from your home network or as an open enviromet where you can controll your home from anywhere.
+The system can be used both as a closed environment only accessible from your home network or as an open environment where you can control your home from anywhere.

-To be used as an open system you need to host the database and GraphQL-API on a server accassable from the internet.
+To be used as an open system you need to host the database and GraphQL-API on a server accessible from the internet.

+The central hub/heart of the system is Socket.IO where all data is sent to and from there stored or sent to the client in need of the data.
+The majority of data processed is intended to be data consumed of the information systems that contain mobile applications, web interface and/or a data display.

+The idea is to create a base for other applications to be built around Whasoka.
+Build a plant monitoring application that shows the statistics or send the data directly to a watering system that you have built with an arduino?
+Or why not add a module that based on time sends signals that control the strength of your led stripes?

+If you choose to add an external data storage you will be able to build applications with geofencing that would allow light sources to be turned on/off depending where you are.
+Or manually control it from a mobile app.

+The possibilities is endless!

 ![alt text](./Readme_Assets/data_diagram.png)